Discrimination against autistic people

-Discrimination against autistic people involves any form of discrimination, persecution, or oppression against people who are autistic.
-Autistic people face discrimination of various kinds, both directly and indirectly, extending into a variety of settings such as the professional, educational and clinical.
+Discrimination against autistic people involves any form of discrimination, persecution, or oppression against autistic people.
+Autistic people face discrimination of various kinds, both directly and indirectly, extending into a variety of settings such as the professional, educational, and clinical.
 Such discrimination is often initiated after other people identify the autistic person as being different from themselves, which may occur very quickly.
 Discrimination oftentimes presents together with associated phenomena, such as violence, assault, and social exclusion.

 Discrimination against autistic people is also considered a form of ableism.

 Prevalence

 Ireland

+In 2021, Adam Harris of AsIAm said that class was a factor in reluctance of schools in wealthy areas to enrol students with special needs.
+He was speaking to an Oireachtas committee on education.
+Campaigners there called for the Education of Persons with Special Needs (Espen) Act to be fully implemented.
+Harris said that recent attempts to make schools in South Dublin open special needs classes resulted in most new classes being in less wealthy areas, with few in Dublin 2, Dublin 4, Dublin 6 or Dublin 6W.
+He said there appeared to be a "hierarchy of rights" in some wealthy schools which were open to expanding facilities for existing pupils but were against enrolling autistic pupils.
+He said "What they are arguing is that they have an obligation to some pupils, but that is negated if they had a disability".

 Research published by charity AsIAm in 2022 showed that 6 in 10 Irish people associated autism with negatively perceived characteristics such as "not making eye contact", "difficulty making friends" and "no to little verbal communication".
 People were less likely to know the positive traits associated with autism, such as logical thinking, honesty and being detail-oriented.
-The survey found that ten percent of autistic people surveyed felt workplaces were inclusive.
+The survey found that 10% of autistic people surveyed felt workplaces were inclusive.

-The Same Chance report was based on two surveys were conducted on behalf of AsIAm – the first, by Core Research assessed public attitudes to autistic people by surveying 1,000 members of the general public.
-The second survey was of 944 parents, carers and autistic people over the age of 18.
+The Same Chance report was based on two surveys conducted on behalf of AsIAm – the first, by Core Research, assessed public attitudes toward autistic people by surveying 1,000 members of the general public.
+The second survey was of 944 parents, carers, and autistic people over the age of 18.

-The issues raised in the second survey included accessing healthcare, education, employment and housing.
+The issues raised in the second survey included accessing healthcare, education, employment, and housing.